Get Ready for a New School Year

 • Medical Forms

-To ensure that we are able to provide the best care for your son, it is essential that we have up-to-date information about his medical history and your consent allowing the school to provide first aid if required.
+To ensure that we are able to provide the best care for your son, it is essential that we have up-to-date information about his medical history, including immunization information, and your consent allowing the school to provide first aid if required.
 Please promptly submit your son’s medical form once received.

 • Boys with Prevalent Medical Conditions